ng-girls/todo-list-tutorial-portuguese/component.md

 The double curly braces and their content are called **Interpolation**.
 This is one form of ** data binding** in Angular.
 As we mentioned before, the code in this file is not used as is when the browser renders the component.
 Angular compiles it to JavaScript code.
 In one of the compilation steps it looks for Interpolations inside the template. **The content of the Interpolation is an expression, written in JavaScript.** In run time the expression is evaluated, and then you see the result.

 Interpolation is one of the strongest, most basic features in Angular.
 It exists from the very beginning of Angular - in the first version.
-It makes it really simple to insert dynamic data to the view.
+It makes it really simple to insert dynamic data into the view.

 In this component, the expression is simply the member of the component class, `title`. **Let's try to change it**.
 Try out the following and see the result in the browser. \(With every change you make in the file, the browser will refresh automatically!\)